piotr-teterwak/DB_EH/README.md

-# Official code for 'Do Domain Generalization methods generalize beyond their pretraining'
+# Official code for 'Is large scale pretraining the secret to good domain generalization?'

 To train CORAL: